 However, it's possible to have issues that were already present before those changes.
 In other words, there is no guaranteed causality between a change in a line and an issue located in that line, resulting in false positives in pull requests.

-If an issue already existed in the source branch of the pull request, and it was resolved (for example, marked as "won't fix"), we should carry that resolution to the matching issue in the pull request.
+If an issue already existed the target branch of the pull request, and it was resolved (for example, marked as "won't fix"), we should hide it in the P/R.

 We do "issue tracking" with the pull request itself, to keep changes done by the user to issues in the pull requests.
 We should also do "issue tracking" with the target branch (if it exists in SonarQube).